English Electric

 The English Electric Company Limited (EE) was a British industrial manufacturer formed after World War I by amalgamating five businesses which, during the war, made munitions, armaments and aeroplanes.

 It initially specialised in industrial electric motors and transformers, locomotives and traction equipment, diesel motors and steam turbines.
 Its products were later expanded to include consumer electronics, nuclear reactors, guided missiles, military aircraft and mainframe computers.

-Two English Electric aircraft designs became landmarks in British aeronautical engineering; the Canberra and the Lightning.
+Two English Electric aircraft designs became landmarks in British aeronautical engineering, the Canberra and the Lightning.
 In 1960, English Electric Aircraft (40%) merged with Vickers (40%) and Bristol (20%) to form British Aircraft Corporation.

-In 1968 English Electric's operations were merged with GEC's, the combined business employing more than 250,000 people.
+In 1968, English Electric's operations were merged with GEC's, the combined business employing more than 250,000 people.

 Foundation

-Aiming to turn their employees and other assets to peaceful productive purposes, the owners of a series of businesses decided to merge them forming The English Electric Company Limited in December 1918.
+In December 1918, aiming to turn their employees and other assets to peaceful productive purposes, the owners of a series of businesses merged to form The English Electric Company Limited.